 Under the Covered Bonds Act, an issuer of covered bonds is permitted to include certain categories of assets in the Cover Pool other than loans secured by mortgages over real estate, including certain public loans (consisting of debt issued by or guaranteed by central governments, ESCB central banks, public sector entities, regional governments or local authorities in the EU, as well as debt issued by entities outside the EU, as defined and qualified in article 129.1b of Regulation 575/2013), and exposures to credit institutions (consisting inter alia of debt by credit institutions in Sweden and the EES based on derivative contracts, as well as other debt which may be used to satisfy the requirement of holding a liquidity buffer).
-To the extent that such public loans and exposures to credit institutions, they may be subject to country and credit risks different from that outlined for the Covered Bonds.
+To the extent that such public loans and exposures to credit institutions may be located in jurisdictions other than Sweden, or may be instruments issued by other financial institutions, they may be subject to country and credit risks different from that outlined for the Covered Bonds.
 There can be no guarantee as to the future development of the value of any such public loans and exposures to credit institutions included in the Cover Pool.
-In the event the Bank includes such types of assets in the Cover Pool and the value of these other assets decreases, this may adversely affect the value of the Cover Pool and, ultimately, the value of the Covered Bonds which may reduce the return to the Bondholders.
+In the event the Bank includes such types of assets in the Cover

+Pool and the value of these other assets decreases, this may adversely affect the value of the Cover Pool and, ultimately, the value of the Covered Bonds which may reduce the return to the Bondholders.